 Don’t worry about going back to school to learn to draw –

 No need to.
 The answers are here, in this ONE BOOK!

 Emmy Award winning author and illustrator Ruth Elliott worked at studios such as Disney, Warner Brothers and Hanna Barbera, on shows such as Space Jam, The Tigger Movie,The Smurfs, The Simpsons, The Jetsons – and more.

 She’s distilled what she knows into simple language that anyone can understand.

 With step-by-step lessons that build on each previous one, you’ll discover a new skill:

 SEEING what you’re LOOKING at!

-The 90+ pages include tips all the way from how to hold your pencil in the beginning – to life drawing, cartooning, storytelling and animation.
+The 90+ pages include tips all the way from how to hold your pencil – to life drawing, cartooning, storytelling and animation.

-Did you know the average cost of college is more than $20,000 per YEAR?
+The average cost of college is more than $20,000 per YEAR.

-And the GOOD NEWS is: Itwon’t take you 30 years to learn!
+And Itwon’t take you 30 years to learn!